Titan FX

 The core logic connecting the current account to FX is currency supply and demand.

-When a country runs a surplus, exports and inflows exceed imports and outflows.
+When a country runs a surplus, exports, income receipts, and current transfers received exceed imports, income payments, and transfers paid.
 Overseas capital must be converted into the local currency to settle, raising demand and supporting the exchange rate.

 When it runs a deficit, external payments rise and the local currency is sold for foreign currency, increasing supply — which over the long term can pressure the exchange rate.